area9innovation/atest/deployment/README.md

  - Two NAT gateways, one for each private subnet
  - A routing table for public subnets with a default route pointing to the internet gateway
  - Two routing tables for private subnets, one for each, with default routes pointing to the corresponding NAT gateway present in that subnet
- - Security groups for for an ECS task, an ALB and an RDS database permitting the necessary communications
+ - Security groups for an ECS task, an ALB and an RDS database permitting the necessary communications

 #### Load Balancer